QuarkChain/QCEPs/QCEP/qcep-5.md

 ### withdraw

-Users can withdraw all their balance remained in the auction system as long as they are not the highest bidder of the auction at the time of query.
+Users can withdraw all their balances remained in the auction system as long as they are not the highest bidder of the auction at the time of the action.

 #### Parameters